 The Hot Spots Act requires the air resources board to compile and maintain a list of substances posing chronic or acute health threats when present in the air.
 The Hot Spots Act currently identifies by reference more than 600 substances that are required to be subject to the program.
 The air resources board may remove substances from the list if criteria outlined in the law are met.
-A facility is subject to the act if it (1) manufactures, formulates, uses, or releases a substance subject to the act (or a substance that reacts to form such a substance) and emits 10 tons or more per year of total organic gases, particulate matter, nitrogen oxides, or sulfur oxides; (2) is listed in any air district's existing toxics use or toxics air emission survey, inventory, or report released or compiled by an air district; or (3) manufactures, formulates, uses, or releases a substance subject to the act (or a substance that reacts to form such a substance), emits less than 10 tons per year of criteria pollutants, and is subject to emission inventory requirements.
+A facility is subject to the act if it (1) manufactures, formulates, uses, or releases a substance substance to the act (or a substance that reacts to form such a substance) and emits 10 tons or more per year of total organic gases, particulate matter, nitrogen oxides, or sulfur oxides; (2) is listed in any air district's existing toxics use or toxics air emission survey, inventory, or report released or compiled by an air district; or (3) manufactures, formulates, uses, or releases a substance subject to the act (or a substance that reacts to form such a substance subject to the act (or a substance that reacts to form such a substance subject to the act (or a substance that reacts to form such a substance), emits less than 10 tons per year of criteria pollutants, and is subject to emission inventory requirements.